versity/scoutfs/tests/README.md

 ## Invoking Tests

-The basic test invocation has to specify the location of locally checked out git repos for scoutfs software that will be modified by the script, the number of mounts to test, whether to create a new fs and insert the built module, and where to put the results.
+The basic test invocation has to specify the devices for the fs the number of mounts to test, whether to create a new fs and insert the built module, and where to put the results.

     # bash ./run-tests.sh                       \
-        -d /dev/vda                             \
+        -M /dev/vda                             \
+        -D /dev/vdb                             \
         -i                                      \
-        -K $HOME/git/scoutfs-kmod-dev           \
-        -k master                               \
         -m                                      \
         -n 3                                    \
         -q 2                                    \
-        -r ./results                            \
+        -r ./results
-        -U $HOME/git/scoutfs-utils-dev          \
-        -u master

 All options can be seen by running with -h.

-The script will try to check out a newly pulled version of the specified branch in each specified local repository.
-They should be clean and the script will try to fetch from origin and specifically check out local branches that track the branches on origin.

-This script is built to test multi-node systems on one host by using different mounts of the same device.
-The script creates a fake block device in front of the main fs block device for each mount that will be tested.
+This script is built to test multi-node systems on one host by using different mounts of the same devices.
+The script creates a fake block device in front of each fs block device for each mount that will be tested.
 Currently it will create free loop devices and will mount on /mnt/test.[0-9].